List of Cardcaptor Sakura characters: Clow Reed

 Born of an English father and a Chinese mother, Clow created a new type of magic that blended both Eastern and Western magical elements.
 His plan was to hand down the magic to people who would use and protect it while meeting all of the qualifications.
 However, few people could learn his brand of magic.
 The character of Clow is only seen in flashbacks, as he has long been dead before the series starts.
 Few details are revealed about his character, personality, or life, though multiple characters comment on his eccentricity.
 He displays a gentle and affable personality in his interactions with his creations.

 When Clow knew he was about to die, he chose his then-unborn descendant Sakura Kinomoto to become the new guardian of the cards and the new master of Yue and Cerberus.
 Clow's magical ability allowed him to foresee most of the future and plan many of the situations that would enable Sakura to succeed in taking full possession of the Clow Cards.
 Likewise, he deliberately made the sealing wand pink, reflecting that its future user would be a young girl.
 He also split his soul into two reincarnations: Eriol Hiiragizawa, who had all of his memories and magic, and Fujitaka Kinomoto, Sakura's father.
 In the anime adaptation, Clow does not split his soul, instead passing on his memories, soul and powers to Eriol exclusively.
 Syaoran Li is also an indirect descendant of Clow's Chinese lineage.

-In the anime adaptation and the film, he is voiced by Hiroshi Ōtake.
+In the anime adaptation and the film, he is voiced by Kazuo Hayashi.
 In the Animax English dub, he is voiced by Darren Pleavin.
 In Nelvana's English adaptation, Cardcaptors, his given name is repronounced as "klau̇" instead of "klō", and is voiced by Dale Wilson.
 Clow Reed also appears in two additional CLAMP works, Tsubasa: Reservoir Chronicle and xxxHolic, where he has another descendant named Fei-Wang Reed and worked with the Dimensional Witch Yūko Ichihara in arranging the series of events in the former series.